opentelekomcloud/rds-otc/README.md

 ## MS SQLServer ##

 ### Python - examples/mssql-inserts.py ###
-Please refer the [Pymssql Introduction](http://pymssql.org/en/stable/intro.html) documentation article that describes how to install and configure Psycopg2 a PostgreSQL database adapter for the Python programming language, and [how to use it to develop database applications](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial).
+Please refer the [Pymssql Introduction](http://pymssql.org/en/stable/intro.html) documentation article that describes how to install and configure Pymssql a MS SQLServer database adapter for the Python programming language, and [how to use it to develop database applications](http://pymssql.org/en/stable/pymssql_examples.html).

 Code example is based on [Pymssql examples](http://pymssql.org/en/stable/pymssql_examples.html)